raphaelscandura/raphaelscandura/README.md

 ### Hello there, I'm Raph! 👋

-🇧🇷  I'm a 25yo fullstack web dev and a computer science student at Anhembi Morumbi University!
+🇧🇷  I'm a 25yo fullstack dev and a computer science student at Anhembi Morumbi University!

 ### Find me elsewhere 🌎